golangci/misspell/README.md

 which is an implementation or variation of the [Aho–Corasick algorithm](https://en.wikipedia.org/wiki/Aho–Corasick_algorithm).
 This makes multiple substring matches *simultaneously*.

-In addition, this uses multiple CPU cores to work on multiple files.
+It also uses multiple CPU cores to work on multiple files concurrently.

 <a name="issues"></a>
 ### What problems does it have?